vidishraj/STAGE_OTT_ASSIGNMENT/README.md

 - Avoid css for animation.
 Simpler states.
 - Use context to avoid prop drilling and unecessary re-renders on random state changes.
 - A lot of DOM recyling.
 - Preload images to improve speed.
+(Removed to make it a bit more realistic - check commit to index.html)

 Design choices in a more realistic scenario with a backend
 - Lazy loading stories that are not in view.